watashone/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array 👂 heard
+  - array 🖐️ used
-  - structure
+  - structure 🖐️ used
   - record
-  - enum
+  - enum 🖐️ used
-  - instance
+  - instance 🖐️ used
-  - object
+  - object 🖐️ used
-  - class 👂 heard
+  - class 🖐️ used
-  - collection
+  - collection 🖐️ used
-  - set
+  - set 🖐️ used
   - hash table
-  - linked list
+  - linked list 🖐️ used
   - doubly list
   - unrolled list
   - circular list
-  - queue
+  - queue 🖐️ used
-  - stack
+  - stack 🖐️ used
-  - deque
+  - deque 🖐️ used
-  - tree
+  - tree 🖐️ used
   - graph
-  - iterator
+  - iterator 🖐️ used
   - mutable state
   - immutable state
   - serialization
   - string parsing
 - Process & style
-  - compiler 👂 heard
+  - compiler 🖐️ used
   - transpiler
   - linter
   - polyfill
-  - debugger 👂 heard
+  - debugger 🖐️ used
-  - garbage collection
+  - garbage collection 👂 heard
-  - refactoring 👂 heard
+  - refactoring 🖐️ used
-  - code review
+  - code review👂 heard
   - antipatterns
   - paradigm 👂 heard
   - algorithm 👂 heard
-  - magic numbers
+  - magic numbers 🖐️ used
-  - hardcode
+  - hardcode 🖐️ used
   - complexity
   - decomposition
   - spaghetti
   - silver bullet
   - not invented here
-  - dead code
+  - dead code 🖐️ used
-  - unreachable code
+  - unreachable code 👂 heard
-  - duplicate code
+  - duplicate code 👂 heard
-  - exception
+  - exception 👂 heard
-  - return early
+  - return early 👂 heard
   - unittest
-  - git
+  - git 🖐️ used
-  - github 👂 heard
+  - github 🖐️ used